SanchitPaurushClassicInformatics/iOSAndroidGames/README.md

 ##Tic Tac Toe Game
 This game will be played on 3*3 grid and The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row wins the game.

+## MindSweeper Demo Game
+This game will be played on 10*10 grid and place Boom image at random places and remaining contains 1 which are not visible to user. if user can win by tapping all 1's.